 Hazardous Area Classifications (HAC) – how to avoid over-zoning

-This can cause a large amount of financial expense in terms of purchasing and maintaining ATEX certified equipment.
-We have worked with many companies to help them save money by correctly zoning their factories & production facilities.
+This can cause a large amount of financial expense in terms of purchasing and maintaining ATEX certified and other hazardous area equipment (including electrical equipment and electrical installations – NEIRA).

-Where necessary, the design, operation and location of process equipment should ensure that, even when it is operating abnormally, the amount of flammable material released into the atmosphere is minimised, so as to reduce the extent of the hazardous area.”
+Where necessary, the design, operation and location of the process equipment should ensure that, even when it is operating abnormally, the number of flammable materials or dangerous substances released into an explosive atmosphere is minimised, to reduce the extent of the hazardous area.

-Therefore, when preparing a risk assessment report, you should seek to identify the possible sources of release and their bearing on the hazardous area classification.
-You should also ensure that any Zones identified are a realistic interpretation of the actual situation and not an over-specification.
+You should also ensure that any hazardous zones identified are a realistic interpretation of the actual situation and not an over-specification.

 The general report format for assessing Unit Operations should include sections as follows;

-- Overview: The Unit Operation is defined and the presence of a flammable atmosphere in normal, or foreseeable abnormal, an operation is considered.
-If a flammable atmosphere can’t occur, then the assessment stops there.
+Overview: The Unit Operation is defined and the presence of a flammable atmosphere in normal, or foreseeable abnormal, operation is considered.
+If a flammable atmosphere can’t occur, then the risk assessment stops there.

-- Discussion of Risk: If there is a potential for a flammable atmosphere and an ignition source, then there is a discussion to determine the risk to people and whether actions are required.
+Discussion of Risk: If there is a potential for a flammable/explosive atmosphere and an ignition source, then there is a discussion to determine the fire and explosion risks to people and whether actions are required.

-- Basis of Safety: The chosen basis of safety for the unit operation is considered along with its implications on adjacent units.
+Basis of Safety: The chosen basis of safety for the unit operation is considered along with its implications on adjacent units.
 You should also include the basis of safety and its physical location on the site.
 If you’ve got several pieces of engineering equipment, a different basis of safety will be needed.

-Hazardous Area Classification (HAC): If there is a requirement in the Basis of Safety to control ignition sources, then the next section, Hazardous Area Classification (HAC), gives the relevant zones.
+Hazardous Area Classification (HAC): If there is a requirement in the Basis of Safety to control ignition sources, then the next section, Hazardous Area Classification (HAC), gives the relevant zone classification.